14 Couples Retreats Near NYC That Make for the Perfect Weekend Getaway

 6. WHITE BARN INN (KENNEBUNK, MAINE)

 During the summertime, the seaside town of Kennebunkport is filled with tourists, but in the colder weather, it’s a peaceful and quiet escape.
 There’s nothing new or trendy about the White Barn Inn, but the historic property is relaxing, serene and indulgent in that understated New England way.
 The White Barn Inn is located a short walk from downtown Kennebunkport, which is lined with lobster shacks, boutique shops and great restaurants.
 You’re also not far from Portland, which has earned itself a reputation as one of America’s greatest food cities.
 That being said, the inn’s own rustic-meets-elegant restaurant housed in a former barn is reason enough to book a stay.
+The popular eatery is currently operating at limited capacity, so book early, or inquire with the concierge to set up a more private and intimate dining experience on the property.

 37 Beach Ave., Kennebunk, Maine; aubergeresorts.com/